 THE BIRMINGHAM SMALL ARMS COMPANY'S EARLY HISTORY from their own brochure of 1918

-Return to the BIRMINGHAM SMALL ARMS Co. main page
+Return to the BIRMINGHAM SMALL ARMS Co.
+HISTORY MAIN PAGE

 THE vast assembly of buildings and workshops, full of busy workers and humming with the energy of thousands of wheels, all engaged on the production of the various manufactures for which The Birmingham Small Arms Company Limited is world-famous, naturally provokes the question how so great an organization had its origin.
 A brief resume of the rise and progress of the B.S.A.
 Company will therefore doubtless be of interest, not only to those familiar with the letters " B.S.A." and what they stand for, but also to everyone interested (and who is not ?) in the question of our national munition supplies.